“A back of an envelope algorithm is often good enough to compete with an optimal formula, and certainly good enough to outdo expert judgment.”

 “A trend is a general drift or tendency in a set of data.
 All measurements of trend involve taking a current reading and a historical reading and comparing them.
 If the current reading is higher than the historical reading, we have an up-trend.
 If lower, we have a down-trend.
 In the improbable event of an exact match, we have a sideways trend.
 The direction of the trend depends upon the method we use to perform the comparison.
 Real instruments fluctuate minute-to-minute, day-to-day and year-to-year.
 We have, therefore an enormous supply of historical points to use to determine trend.
 As such, we can determine as many instances of trend as we please, in any direction that we please.
 There is no such thing as the trend; there are countless trends, depending on the method we use to determine a trend.
 People typically pick a method for determining trend that fits with their current positions and/or view of the market.
 All methods of defining trends compare various combinations of historical price points.
 All trends are historical, none are in the present.
 There is no way to determine the current trend, or even define what current trend might mean; we can only determine historical trends.
 The only way to measure a now-trend (one entirely in the moment of now) would be to take two points, both in the now and compute their difference.
 Motion, velocity and trend do not exist in the now.
 They do not appear in snapshots.
 Trend does not exist in the now and the phrase, “the trend” has no inherent meaning.
 When we speak of trends, we are speaking, necessarily, from some or another view of history.
 There is no such thing as a current trend.
 When we speak of trends we are necessarily projecting our own definitions.
 With that in mind, we can proceed to examine ways to define, compute and use trends.”

-Trend following trading is reactive by nature.
+There are many ways to describe trend following, but they all come back to the same thing: Trend following trading is reactive by nature.
 It does not forecast or predict markets or price levels.
 Prediction is impossible.
 Trend trading demands self-discipline to follow precise rules (no guessing or wild emotions).
 It involves a risk management system that uses current market price, the equity level in your account and current market volatility.
 Trend traders use an initial risk rule that determines position size at the time of entry.
 This means you know exactly how much to buy or sell based on how much money you have.
 Changes in price may lead to a gradual reduction or increase of your initial trade.
-On the other hand, adverse price movements may lead to an exit for your entire trade.
-Historically, A trend trader’s average profit per trade is significantly higher than the average loss per trade.
+On the other hand, adverse price movements may lead to an exit from your entire trade.
+Historically, a trend trader’s average profit per trade is significantly higher than the average loss per trade.

 Author Seth Godin said it well: